uhm-coe/insert-pages/readme.txt

 * Development release.

 == Upgrade Notice ==

+= 3.2.4 =
+Security notice: this update fixes a potential directory traversal attack where a WordPress user with Editor role or higher could include any php file by specifying it as a custom template in the Insert Pages shortcode.
+This vulnerability is limited because the attacker already needs to be an Editor or higher on your WordPress site.
+Example: [insert page='your-page' display='../../../../../../../../xampp/apache/logs/access.log']

 = 2.3 =
 Warning: If you apply CSS rules to #insertPages_Content, this update will require you to modify those styles.
 The element id "insertPages_Content" was removed so multiple pages can be embedded on a single page.
 You may apply styles instead to the "insert-page" class.